arun-dhir/clink-bot/README.md

 ---

-### Hosting
+### Installation

 You will need to have [node.js](https://nodejs.org/) on your computer to host it yourself.
-First you need to go to the [discord developers website](https://discordapp.com/developers/applications/me) and get your bot token.
-Go into `config.json` and fill in the token and choose your prefix.
-To start the bot, open up command prompt to use `cd C:\bot-location\earth-bot`.
-Then use `node bot.js` and enjoy!
+Go into `config.json` and fill in the token and your prefix.
+Use `cd` to go to the location of your bot then use `node bot.js` and enjoy!

-**Note:** you will need to replace `bot-location` to the location of your bot

 ---